Have you ever felt like a fraud? Like you are an impostor?

-My solution was to do the very thing I did when I started my blog: Focus on the people I want to help.
-The people in pain.
+My solution?
+Focus on the people I want to help.
+People in pain.
 People dealing with life’s challenges.
-People who need and want help.
-People who are eager to better their lives.
-Then I ask myself, “How I can make a difference to them?
-Do I write an article on what they’re struggling with?
-Do I conduct a new course targeting their issues?
-Do I open up for new coaching clients?
-Or should I create a new video or podcast?”
-And then I get down to work.
-In fact, it is this very thought that got me to write this post!
+People who want to better their lives.
+Then I ask myself, “How I can make a difference to them?”
+And I get down to work.

 Impostor syndrome happens when you’re more concerned about your fears and image rather than what you want to achieve.
 Think about the people you want to serve.
-Think about the value you wish to create.
-And then create it.
+Create value for them.
 Forget the other things like fear, criticism, and naysayers because these are just noise that will be there no matter what.

 How to deal with criticism:

 - 8 Helpful Ways To Deal With Critical People

-- Facing Negative Criticism?
-5 Tips to Deal with Negative Criticism [Video]
+- 5 Tips to Deal with Negative Criticism [Video]